Cerebral Palsy Negligence Claims Solicitor

 We would urge anybody aged 18-20 who believes their cerebral palsy to be the result of a birth injury to get in touch as soon as possible to discuss making a claim.

-The sooner you contact Sheldon Davidson Solicitors, the sooner we can examine your case, to make sure your compensation claim is completed before the standard three-year deadline expires.
+The sooner you contact one of our experienced Cerebral Palsy Solicitors, the sooner we can examine your case, to make sure your compensation claim is completed before the standard three-year deadline expires.

 Causes of Cerebral Palsy

 When making a claim, we must have confidence that it can be proved, that your child's cerebral palsy is the result of poor practice by healthcare professionals during birth.